Melis-Pablo/setup.sh/README.md

-# M1 Mac Setup Configuration
+# Mac Setup Configuration

-A streamlined system for quickly reconfiguring an M1 Mac after system resets.
+A streamlined system for quickly reconfiguring a Mac after system resets.
 This repository contains dotfiles, configuration scripts, and automation tools to get your development environment up and running with minimal effort.

 ## Features